Book Guide / Reading Order

 This fun sci-fi series began with this premise: A nefarious company begins selling clones of celebrities as sex slaves.
 It became more than that, of course, with mind-bending consequences.

 There are three books in the core series, but this one is interesting in that my favorite book in the world is actually the prequel, called Null IdentityI just loved writing that one.
-It’s full of misdirection and confusion, and I dig shit like that.
+It’s full of misdirection and mindfucks, and I dig shit like that.

-Stand-Alone Books
+Stand-Alone Novels

 Stand-alones are my favorite books to write these days.
 I’m a completist; I like to begin and then end without leaving dangling loose ends to hopefully follow up on later, which is what any series requires.
 I love these books because they’re self-contained.
 Here’s what I’ve got:

-• The Bialy Pimps – My first book: a rollicking and ridiculous story that you could think of as “Clerks in a bagel deli.”
+• The Bialy Pimps– My first book: a rollicking and ridiculous story that you could think of as “Clerks in a bagel deli.”

 • Pattern Black – A mindbender about a man in a future prison, with hooks in both his body and memory.